sirrahd/resume/resume.md

 	-	Leading development teams building telemetry infrastructure to better understand where and how customers run into difficulty with the service
+	-	Managing blogs and support programs for SkyDrive Pro
 	-	Coaching for Foundry intern program
-	-	Managing internal blogs and support programs for SkyDrive Pro

 	Program Manager, *SharePoint*, 2010-2012
 	-	Lead development of SharePoint newsfeed, social infrastructure,